News & Events

 Comb your pet regularly.
 You can monitor your pet's fur for fleas at multiple stages and check their skin for irritations, bite marks, or other signs of fleas, such as eggs or detritus (blackish-red "flea dirt").
 You want to pay close attention to favored locations, such as the back of the head and around the ears, the armpits, or the rump.
 Remember: fleas will jump on and off of you and your pet, so finding signs of fleas is important, even if you do not find fleas themselves.

-Fleas love to jump, and jump.
+Fleas love to jump.
 Fleas are tiny and quick, but they usually appear in groups once the infestation has started.
 You'll probably be able to feel them jumping on and off of you, especially your feet and lower legs.
 Your pet's skin will probably also "jump," as they twitch from the movement of fleas (as opposed to being bitten).

 White brings fleas to light.
 Sometimes it can be hard to determine if the evidence you're finding is of fleas, instead of just plain dirt, especially if your pet spends a lot of time outside.
 Put down white paper towels when you comb your pet with the flea comb.
 You can check the detritus that falls off the pet onto the paper towel or is stuck on the comb to see if it's like dried blood, or if it looks like the earth around your home.
 Also, if you wear white socks, you'll be able to see the fleas jumping on and off of you.

 Fleas don't just jump on you.
 In fact, individually they don't even spend most of their time on you or your pet.
-Check your pet's favorite places — the dog bed where they love to flop out, the spot on the overstuffed chair where your cat loves to sun itself, or even the places in the house where they play the most.
+Check your pet's favorite places — the dog bed where they love to flop, the spot on the overstuffed chair where your cat loves to sun itself, or even the places in the house where they play the most.
 Fleas will leave behind similar detritus on your surroundings as they do on your pet.

 Check all of your pets.
 If one pet is exhibiting signs of fleas, but your other pet's behavior hasn't changed and they don't scratch themselves much, that doesn't mean the fleas only want to eat one pet.
 There is a good likelihood you'll find evidence of fleas on both!
 The reason is that not all animals are allergic to flea bites.